 Biofuels for aviation

-Biofuel is used in transportation, including aviation and shipping on a substantial level; both as the primary fuel source for transportation vehicles (light/ heavy duty trucks, ships, airlines), and/ or as part of a biofuel-traditional fuel blend with gasoline and biofuel.
+Biofuel is used in transportation, including aviation and shipping on a substantial level; both as the primary fuel source for transportation vehicles (light/ heavy-duty trucks, ships, airlines), and/ or as part of a biofuel-traditional fuel blend with gasoline and biofuel.

 For years, airlines have experimented with biofuels, aiming to reduce both carbon emissions and their reliance on fossil fuels...several major carriers are planning larger-scale usage of biofuel in 2019 and 2020, including JetBlue Airways Corp.
 United Continental Holdings Inc. said it would cut its carbon emissions by half [by using biofuels] compared to 2005 levels, by 2050, matching an industry target set by the International Air Transport Association.
 FROM - bloomberg.com/airlines-biofuel-powered-flights-take-off

-From this same Fast Company article– ‘…biofuel blended jet fuel, with a carbon footprint smaller than regular jet fuel, but a comparable cost– is one way that the airline industry can begin to tackle its climate problem.
+From this same Fast Company article- "...biofuel blended jet fuel, with a carbon footprint smaller than regular jet fuel, but a comparable cost– is one way that the airline industry can begin to tackle its climate problem.
 By mid-century, like other industries, airlines will have to reach net zero emissions for the world to stay on track to meet the goals of the Paris climate agreement."

 Is bioenergy a climate solution?

 Using bioenergy is a climate solution; in that burning bioenergy sources produces much less net greenhouse gas emissions than burning fossil fuels.
 To be clear, burning biomass does produce a significant amount of carbon dioxide (CO2).

 The net GHGs of biomass vs. fossil fuels can be determined by comparing avoided emissions from using biomass as a green alternative with the significant GHGs of just using fossil fuels.